 Whether you request your ballot through your state’s portal or the FPCA, we encourage you to select the option for receiving your ballot electronically (by email, internet download, or fax) when available.
 This is the fastest way to get your ballot and ensures you have it in time to return a completed form before your state’s deadline.

-- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
-For most states, you can confirm your registration and ballot delivery online.
+Receive and complete your ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
+Most states allow you to confirm your ballot delivery online.